clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

     * A key field has to be unique for every row of data which can be used to find that exact row in SQL queries.

 ### Rows
+* AKA records.
-* Rows (or records) are what contains the individual lines of data.
+* What actually contain the individual lines of data.
 * A new row/record is created when data is added to the table.
 * A row/record is removed when data is deleted.

-### Relational Vs Non-Relational Databases
+### Relational vs Non-Relational Databases
 * Relational databases:
   * Store information in tables.
     * Often the tables have shared information between them.